aliarsalankazmi/Notes-StatisticalAnalysis/README.md

 3. Summated Scales: In such a scale, several variables are joined in a composite measure.

-# Basic Statistics
+## Basic Statistics

 * Statistical Population: A **complete** set of items that share at least a single property.

-* Sample: A set of data collected from the Statistical Population.
+* Sample: A **set** of data collected from the Statistical Population.

+* Frequency Distribution: A set of data that denotes how often (that is, the *distribution*) each value occurs in a sample.
+These distributions may take up different forms: Normal distribution, T-distribution, Binomial distribution, etc.

+* Central Tendency: Where the centre of a frequency distribution lies.
+There are several ways of finding the central tendency:
+  -

+    mySample <- c(2,34,6,3,4,6,87,19)